Old Polina

-Old Polina is a traditional Newfoundland folk song.
+Old Polina (Roud 285) is a traditional Newfoundland folk song.
 It is most likely based on the ship Polynia, built in 1861, of the Dundee Seal and Whale Fishing Company fleet.
 Polynia was commanded by Captain William Guy from 1883 to 1891, when she was sunk by ice in Davis Strait.
 This song is similar to another song called The Balaena, about another whaler.